-- Antyodaya Ration Cards which are issued for poorest only.
+- Antyodaya Ration Cards which are issued for the poorest only.

-- BPL Cards for Below Poverty Line Persons.
+- BPL Cards for persons Below Poverty Line.

-- APL Cards for Above Poverty Line Persons.
+- APL Cards for persons Above Poverty Line.

-Antyoday Rations Cards are for the families which are poorest in India and having income which is below Rs.250/-. (i.e. per capita per month)
+Antyodaya Rations Cards are for the families which are the poorest in India and having income which is below Rs.250/- (i.e. per capita per month).

-This card is being issued along with BPL Card for the persons whose income is below Rs.250/- per month.
-In order to obtain AAY Card person needs to submit an application form which have to be duly attested by Village Sarpanch or by Municipal Councillor, two group family photographs (passport size) and finally an affidavit.
+This card is being issued along with BPL Card for the persons whose income is below Rs.
+250/- per month.
+In order to obtain AAY Card, a person needs to submit an application form which has to be duly attested by the Village Sarpanch or by the Municipal Councilor, two group family photographs (passport size) and finally an affidavit.
 After that a ration card is developed in Green color for Antyodaya beneficiaries.
 This card holder will get 35 KG of rice for Rs.3/- per kg.

-Indian Government has introduced BPL Card in order to provide alleviation for poor people in which only poor people of society are eligible for this type of cards.
-These people can be bifurcated on daily livelihood such as flower sellers, card pullers, rickshaw pullers, black smith, collies, porters etc. These people are identified by government employees of the department and then BPL Card is issued through support of Food & Supplies Department, Union Territory, Chandigarh in which 35 kgs of Rice or Wheat is being issued @ Rs.6.02 and 4.50 per kg respectively.
+Indian Government has introduced BPL Card in order to provide alleviation for poor people in which only poor people of the society are eligible for this type of cards.
+These people can be bifurcated on daily livelihood such as flower sellers, card pullers, rickshaw pullers, black smith, collies, porters etc. These people are identified by the government employees of the department and then BPL Card is issued with the support of Food and Supplies Department, Union Territory, Chandigarh in which 35 kgs of Rice or Wheat is being issued @ Rs.6.02 and 4.50 per kg respectively.

-In order to get this card person has to submit an application form which has to be duly attested by Village Sarpanch or by Municipal Councillor, two group family photographs (passport size) and finally an affidavit which has to be duly specified.
+In order to get this card, a person has to submit an application form which has to be duly attested by the Village Sarpanch or by Municipal Councilor, two group family photographs (passport size) and finally an affidavit which has to be duly specified.